A Lush Haven

 We designed low hedges of varied textures and heights to articulate the space, by planting Japanese Holly, Abelia and Lilyturf.
 Dicksonia Tree ferns, in five varying sizes, were layered into the entire garden, producing broad canopies, and adding pivotal scale.
 Japanese maples, Bamboos, Sedges, Palms and grasses generate leafy outlines, which portray tropical garden essence, yet are winter-hardy in London.
 While the Tree of heaven is at times considered a garden nuisance, here, at established scale, we preferred to design with it rather than ignore it.
 This approach defined a deep planting bed, providing ample space for Tree ferns to spread their canopies, where an extensive foliage gamut is achieved by sensitively diversifying the flora – synonymous with our South London gardens – restoring balance and lushness.

 With abundant, architectural silhouettes, the lighting design elevates dusk ambience, accentuating sculptural outlines, while the benches' cavities at the garden's far end generate a warm afterglow, amplified with LED lights.
 The effortless approach of improving scale inline with existing, tall trees enhances fluidity by utilising a concise material palette, enabling plants to take centre stage.
-Lush foliage stands out above a clear layout, amid subtle detail designs, where a mundane London back garden was transformed into an opulent hideaway by making the most of its resources, and prospects – even in shade.
+Lush foliage stands out above a clear layout, amid subtle detail designs, where a mundane London back garden was transformed into an opulent hideaway by making the most of its resources to create a natural landscape.